bacalhau-project/bacalhau/docs/examples/data-engineering/oceanography-conversion/index.md

 To execute this workload on the Bacalhau network we need to perform three steps:

-1. Upload the data to IPFS
+- Upload the data to IPFS
-2. Create a docker image with the code and dependencies
+- Create a docker image with the code and dependencies
-3. Run the docker image on the Bacalhau network using the IPFS data
+- Run a Bacalhau job with the docker image using the IPFS data

-### Upload the Data to IPFS
+## Upload the Data to IPFS

 The first step is to upload the data to IPFS.
 The simplest way to do this is to use a third party service to "pin" data to the IPFS network, to ensure that the data exists and is available.
 To do this you need an account with a pinning service like [web3.storage](https://web3.storage/) or [Pinata](https://pinata.cloud/).
 Once registered you can use their UI or API or SDKs to upload files.